 It’s also applied to the skin and hair to reduce inflammation.

-Here are some of the most common plant uses:
+Here are some of the most common fenugreek, including as a supplement, uses:

 - Digestion: Fenugreek tea, seed powder or supplements may help aid digestive issues like constipation, upset stomach and loss of appetite.